umami-hep/umami/docs/plotting/python_api/index.md

-# Plotting with the Python API

 Currently the plotting part of umami is rewritten for better usage with the python api.
 Example implementations with the new API are located [here](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/blob/master/examples/plotting/).

 The following plots have been rewritten so far:

 - roc curve plotting ([example](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/blob/master/examples/plotting/plot_rocs.py))
 - variable vs efficiency/rejection plotting ([example](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/blob/master/examples/plotting/plot_pt_vs_eff.py))

-## ROC curve plotting API
+## Some basics before plotting
-In the following a small example how to plot a roc curve with the umami python api.
+In the following a small example how to read in h5 and calculate discriminants.

 first you need to import some packages
 ```py